pk17r/LongPressAlarmClock/README.md

   - Get user input of WiFi details via an on-screen keyboard (when touchscreen is used and enabled)
   - Colorful Smooth Screensaver with a big clock
   - Touchscreen based alarm set page (touchscreen not on by default)
-  - Settings saved in EEPROM so not lost on power loss
+  - Settings saved in ESP32 NVM so not lost on power loss
   - Screen brightness changes according to time of the day, with lowest brightness setting at night time
   - Time critical tasks happen on core0 - time update, screensaver fast motion, alarm time trigger
   - Non Time critical tasks happen on core1 - update weather info using WiFi, update time using NTP server, connect/disconnect WiFi